mirage/mirage-www/src/tmpl/wiki/hello-world.md

 ```

 This builds a Unix binary called `hello` that contains the simple console
-application.
-If you are on a multicore machine and want to do parallel builds,
+application, it is available in the `dist` folder.
+Note that `make` simply calls
-`export OPAMJOBS=4` (or some other value equal to the number of cores) will do
+`mirage build` which itself turns into a simple `dune build` command.
+If you are
-the trick.
+familiar with `dune` it is possible to inspect the build rules for the unikernel.

 Finally to run your application, simply run it
 directly — as it is a standard Unix binary — and observe the exciting log messages that our loop is generating: